riley0122/numworks_doom/docs/CONTRIBUTING.md

 Commit descriptions must be descriptive of what you did.
 Commit descriptions must be in the [Past simple](https://learnenglish.britishcouncil.org/grammar/english-grammar-reference/past-simple)

+### Exceptions

+Your commit may have a diffrent name if it is a merge commit.
+In that case it may have the default merging name.
+For example: `Merge pull request #26 from riley0122/feature/no-ref/modelGenerator-tool`.
+Merge commits must have a description stating what changed or what you did if that wasnt clear from the branch name.

 ### tl;dr
 Your commit should look something like this:
 `$ git commit -m '<TYPE: did something; did something else>'`.

+Unless it's a merge commit, then the default name is fine.

 ### Examples